Drenso/symfony-oidc/README.md

 manager matured in Symfony 5.4, that is the first version this bundle supports.
 Using the new authentication manager is required for Symfony 6!

-We also require the use op PHP8, as that significantly reduces the maintenance complexity.
+We also require the use of PHP8, as that significantly reduces the maintenance complexity.

 Do you need this bundle, but you cannot enable the new authentication manager or use PHP8?
 Check out the [v1.x](https://github.com/Drenso/symfony-oidc/tree/v1.x) branch and its documentation!